This page outlines central government's role in helping New Zealand prepare for and adapt to the impacts of climate change.

 The importance of taking into account the implications of climate change for infrastructure management is reflected in 'Our climate is changing and our natural resources are under pressure' on page 16.

 The NPS-FM provides national policy direction to regional councils on freshwater management and requires regional councils to have regard to the reasonably foreseeable impacts of climate change.
+The NPS-FM was amended in 2017.

 |New Zealand Coastal Policy Statement 2010 [Department of Conservation website]|| |